uncefact/project-vckit/packages/credential-jwt-enveloping-proof/README.md

 # Credential JWT Enveloping Proof

-This package provides a mechanism to create and verify JWTs that contain a credential as a claim.
+This package provides a suite for vc-ld format creating and verifying JWTs that contain a credential as a claim.